Home | Get Involved | All Opportunities

 Tuakana–Teina

-Tuakana–teina is a way of working that centres shared learning, guidance, and support.
+Tuakana–Teina is a way of working that centres shared learning, guidance, and support.
 It reflects relationships where knowledge is passed between people — sometimes from more experienced to less experienced, and at other times in reverse.

 At Toi Aro, this approach shapes how artists, organisations, and communities connect, creating an environment where people learn from one another and grow together.

-How it Works at Toi Aro
+How Tuakana-Teina works at Toi Aro

-Tuakana–teina is expressed through collaboration, mentorship, and everyday interactions within the space.
+Tuakana–Teina is expressed through collaboration, mentorship, and everyday interactions within the space.
 Artists share skills, test ideas, and support one another across different practices and stages of experience.

 Whether through formal programmes or informal exchange, this creates a culture where creativity is strengthened through connection and collective learning.